 They are the most likely of the three types to develop a strong rapport without actually doing anything.
 Accommodators are likely to be social, peace-seeking, optimistic, distractible, and lousy time managers.

-They will have identified possible issue areas in advance and will keep those areas unattended out of fear of causing confrontation.
+They will have identified possible issue areas in advance and keep them unattended out of fear of causing confrontation.

 The Assertive personality feels that time is money and that every squandered minute is a wasted dollar.
-Their self-image is tied to how much they can do in a given amount of time.
-For them, the importance of getting the answer right is secondary to having it done.
-Assertives are fiery individuals who prioritise victory over everything else, often at the expense of others.
+Their self-image is tied to how much they can do in a given time.
+For them, getting the answer right is secondary to having it done.
+Assertive personality is fiery individuals who prioritise victory over everything else, often at the expense of others.

 Most importantly, the Assertive wishes to be heard.
-Not only do they want to be heard, but they won’t be able to listen to you until they know you’ve heard them.
+They want to be heard and will only be able to listen to you once they know you’ve heard them.
 They are more concerned with their objectives than with individuals.
 They also inform rather than inquire.